CDCgov/trusted-intermediary/docs/database.md

 Documentation on Liquibase can be found [here](https://docs.liquibase.com/).

-For any migrations needed for a backlog item, add a new file to [`/etor/databaseMigrations`](/etor/databaseMigrations) with the number of the story.
-For example, `753.yml` for [backlog item 753](https://github.com/CDCgov/trusted-intermediary/issues/753).
+Our change log files are organized by business domain.
+For example, `metadata.yml` includes migrations about our metadata.
+You may need to create a new file if the migrations are for a business domain not previously covered.
+Add the new file to [`/etor/databaseMigrations`](/etor/databaseMigrations) with the name of the business domain.
+For example, `dogcow.yml` for migrations associated with DogCows.
 Liquibase supports multiple change log file types, but we prefer YAML.
 YAML supports specialized change types but also supports arbitrary SQL if the flexibility is needed.

 A couple of concepts we adhere to...
 1. For each new file, start the `id` at 1 and increment from there.